-Stampede 4X4 will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
+Rustler 4X4 will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
 Note: Heavier oil will allow power to be transferred even with one or more tires off the ground.
-This can make the vehicle more likely to overturn on high-traction surfaces.

-From the factory, the front and rear differentials are filled with SAE 30,000W viscosity silicone oil.
+This can make the vehicle more likely to overturn on hightraction surfaces.
+From the factory, the front differential is filled with SAE 30,000W viscosity silicone oil.
+The rear differential is filled with grease, but can also be tuned with silicone differential oil.